ML-7641-Fall-2022/RoboChef/README.md

-# RoboChef
-This repository contains source code for ML-7641 Fall-22 Project

 ## Background
 Machine Learning systems today aid decision making across the entrire spectrum of life.
 One of such relevant decision, that each human has to make daily is his/her "meal choice".
 The said decision depends on a multitude of factors like nutritional requirements, eating prefrences and mood etc. Thus, meal choice presents a lot of variability not only in between two different indviduals but also for the same indvidual.